danielgroves/danielgroves.net/_posts/2013-02-01-form-submission-with-wordpress.md

 published: true

 title: Form Submission with WordPress
+excerpt: How I dealt with a form $_POST issue at work.
 ---

 Those of you who work with WordPress frequently may or may not have experienced this "bug".
 Mind, I'm calling this a bug without being too sure if I'm just doing something stupid, or if this really is a bug.